b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 is that this is not possible.
 In our tennis example one player won all six games, and still some small risk of a mistake existed (`tennisTheorProbs[6] =` `jl tennisTheorProbWin6games`).
-If you ever see a statistical package reporting p-value equal, e.g. 0.0000, then this is just rounding to 4 decimal places and not an actual zero.
-So what are the acceptable cutoff levels for $\alpha$ (probability of type I error) and $\beta$ (probability of type II error).
+If you ever see a statistical package reporting a p-value to be equal, e.g. 0.0000, then this is just rounding to 4 decimal places and not an actual zero.
+So what are the acceptable cutoff levels for
+$\alpha$ (probability of type I error) and $\beta$ (probability of type II error).

 The most popular choices for $\alpha$ cutoff values are: